caloni/journal/journal.md

 Think of Main as the dirtiest of all the dirty components.
 Develop a strategy that prevents the framework from taking over that architecture.
 If your system is all about the use cases, and if you have kept your frameworks at arm’s length, then you should be able to unit-test all those use cases without any of the frameworks in place.
 You non-embedded developers essentially write firmware whenever you bury SQL in your code or when you spread platform dependencies throughout your code.

-# Ruído estático
+# Ruído estático (Zeno Rocha, 14 Hábitos de Desenvolvedores Altamente Produtivos)
-2025-01-09 quotes self
+2025-01-09 quotes

-Imagine que você gira o dial e está apenas captando ruído estático, mas depois de alguns segundos frustrantes, ele finalmente consegue captar um sinal e sintonizar uma estação.
+"Imagine que você gira o dial e está apenas captando ruído estático, mas depois de alguns segundos frustrantes, ele finalmente consegue captar um sinal e sintonizar uma estação.
 O sinal é a informação significativa na qual você realmente está interessado.
-O ruído estático é apenas a variação aleatória e indesejada que interfere no sinal. É por isso que a autoconsciência é tão importante, você precisa ser capaz de identificar qual é o sinal e o que é apenas ruído. (...) É crucial entender que o barulho sempre estará lá.
-Rocha, Zeno (14 Hábitos de Desenvolvedores Altamente Produtivos).
+O ruído estático é apenas a variação aleatória e indesejada que interfere no sinal. É por isso que a autoconsciência é tão importante, você precisa ser capaz de identificar qual é o sinal e o que é apenas ruído. (...) É crucial entender que o barulho sempre estará lá."

 # Colinha que todos usamos para esperar o debugger quando o notepad inicia
 2025-01-13 computer